Alseidon/alseidon.github.io/walkthroughs.md

 Over the course of the last years, I experimented lots of stuff, mainly with computers and affiliated -- actually, making this website was such an experiment.
 Sometimes, a YouTube tutorial or a detailed guide gave me the exact steps to follow in order to succeed, simply and swiftly.
 Some other times, it was one or multiple obscure forum answers from a decade ago that unexpectedly helped me.
 And in some occasions...
 I got completely stuck.

 So!
 Dearest reader, I wouldn't want that to happen to you.
-Thus, I will try to give some of the help I received from the (almost) all-knowing Internet back, and write about my aforementioned experimented.
+Thus, I will try to give some of the help I received from the (almost) all-knowing Internet back, and write about my aforementioned experiments.
 So, let's walk together on some of the tracks I traced.

 \toc